Hair Loss & Restoration

 Androgenetic alopecia, better known as male or female pattern baldness, refers to genetic hair loss.
 Both men and women regularly experience the symptoms of androgenetic alopecia at various times in life, although men are more susceptible to complete baldness than women.

-Androgenetic alopecia is a condition that has no true cure, but modern medicine allows hair loss experts to develop treatment plans that both regulate the rate of hair loss using medicated products and also restore lost hair via hair transplants.
+Androgenetic alopecia is a condition that has no true cure, but modern medicine allows hair loss experts to develop hair restoration treatment plans that both regulate the rate of hair loss using hair restoration medication and also restore lost hair via hair restoration surgery.

 Get your self-confidence back